BattletechModders/ModTek/doc/PRELOADER.md

 > **Warning**
 > The publicized assemblies feature is still being developed.
-> What exactly to publicize and what to keep as is.
-> Making really everything public could lead to crashes when used.
-We think its an inheritance issue, maybe related to constructors.
-> While publicized assemblies are already in use since years in the ModTek community (CAC, ME), ModTek itself was not providing them.
+> Inheriting from publicized classes is prone to crashes and produces incompatibility issues with other mods.

 > **Note**
 > TODO finalize

-- Makes all classes, methods, properties and fields public (with some exceptions) for a select few assemblies
+- Makes all classes, methods, properties and fields public (with some exceptions) for a select few assemblies.
 - Those assemblies are only for compiling against, these assemblies are not loaded into the game!
-- Avoids the need to write reflection tools or wrappers to access private stuff
+- Avoids the need to write reflection tools or wrappers to access private stuff, leads to cleaner and faster code.
-- Requires that the mod dll was marked as unsafe to disable access checks against loaded assembles.
+- Requires that dlls using publicized assemblies are marked as unsafe, to disable runtime access checks.
 Put into your csproj:
   > ```<AllowUnsafeBlocks>true</AllowUnsafeBlocks>```
 - Make your mod reference `Mods\.modtek\AssembliesPublicized\`:
   > ```<AssemblySearchPaths>$(BattleTechGameDir)\Mods\.modtek\AssembliesPublicized\;$(BattleTechGameDir)\BattleTech_Data\Managed\</AssemblySearchPaths>```